takamoso/cluestack/README.md

   - [殴り書きクレヨン](http://font.sumomo.ne.jp/font_2.html) - This is a handwritten font with a crayon touch.
 Some characters are difficult to read because they are written by blows.
 Kanji characters are included up to the first level.
   - [りんごひめ](https://booth.pm/ja/items/4275601) - This Japanese OpenType font is based on hand-drawn characters and was created with the image of a logo from a girl's magazine in the Showa period.
+  - [クラフト明朝](https://booth.pm/ja/items/3308018) - This is a hand-drawn Mincho font with a good degree of fading.

 ## Generator